Basic Science Research

 Basic science research at Moffitt Cancer Center involves lab work that addresses the genome, cells, and biology of cancers, as well as the surrounding tissues, which can impact the nature of the cancer and its potential to spread.
 Basic science focuses understanding of the mechanisms and causes of cancer at a biological and molecular level.
 While new knowledge may not be immediately translatable to new treatments and cures, over time the fundamental discoveries of basic science provide the foundation for better treatments and cures.

-The Department of Cancer Imaging and Metabolism (CIM) is focused on the use of non-destructive techniques to monitor cancers and their environments in their native state.
+The Department of Cancer Physiology is focused on the use of non-destructive techniques to monitor cancers and their environments in their native state.
 The data from such studies are used to inform mathematical models (in collaboration with the Department of Integrated Mathematical Oncology) to develop new paradigms for carcinogenesis and its treatment.

 The Department of Drug Discovery is interdisciplinary and composed of faculty members with expertise in molecular and cellular biology, structural biology, chemistry and pharmacology.